hungcq/knowledge-repo/IT/software-engineering-at-google/10-documentation.md

   - -> Write the doc at their level
   - How to approach a broad audience: keep the doc short: might require maintaining a larger, detailed one
 - Know the dif types, not mix types
+- Doc reviews:
+  - 3 types of reviews (can sometimes be mixed)
+  - Technical review:
+    - Goal: accuracy
+    - Reviewer: subject matter expert
+  - Audience review:
+    - Goal: clarity
+    - Reviewer: someone unfamiliar with the domain
+  - Writing review:
+    - Goal: consistency
+    - Reviewer: technical writer/volunteer
+- Doc usually answer How question.
+Try to address who-what-when-where-why in the first 2 paragraphs of any doc:
+  - Who: audience
+  - What: purpose of the doc
+  - -> The doc should contain only info related to the what
+  - When: when the doc was created, reviewed or updated (explicitly or implicitly using tools)]
+  - Where: where the doc should live, often implicit
+  - Why: purpose of the doc: summary of what you expect someone to take way from the doc
+- Structure: should have beginning, middle & end:
+  - Beginning: problem
+  - Middle: recommended solution
+  - End: takeaways
+- Deprecation:
+  - Should avoid abandoned docs as much as possible
+  - Deprecation steps:
+    - Remove or mark it as obsolete
+    - Indicate where to go for new info (if possible)
+- Technical writer: focus on writing docs that cross API boundaries
 ## Doc types
 - Reference doc (most common type):
   - Usually generated from code comments